zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

    inconsistencies and scheduling issues.

 .. warning::
-    Do not use these functions inside an ISR.
+    Only use this function inside an ISR with a :c:macro:`K_NO_WAIT` timeout.

 The following code builds on the examples above and claims the ``acc_chan`` to set the ``user_data`` to the channel.
 Suppose we would like to count how many times the channels exchange messages.
 We